 Aafiya combines a clinically validated AI engine with HPCSA-registered physicians to deliver signed consultation notes and e-prescriptions.
-The software is built.
-The next phase is clinical validation and commercial launch.
+The platform is substantially built — microservice architecture, multi-language support and full clinical workflow.
+Now raising to validate and commercialise.

 Aafiya is developed with input from leading healthcare professionals, regulatory experts, and technology partners.